MichaelRogerGarrity/GoldyBot/README.md

 $bitcoin - Returns the current value of one bitcoin in USD

-$joke - Returns a randomly generated joke (this command is currently commented out, I believe the API I was using may have shut down.
-They were pretty bad jokes anyway :P)

 $meme - Returns a randomly chosen meme

 $wink - Returns a randomly chosen anime wink gif